CT Homeschooling Laws

 Knowing the requirements for homeschooling in Connecticut is one key to successful homeschooling.
 That is why we have provided you with specific information on homeschooling in Connecticut and helpful links to CT’s Department of Education, homeschool requirements, Connecticut homeschool laws, and legal support resources.

+Starting Homeschooling in CT has never been easier.
 Did you know that having an accredited homeschool partner means total support and protection?
 Find out how an accredited homeschool program can give you the peace of mind you’re looking for on your homeschool journey.

 Links for Connecticut Homeschool Laws